Las Vegas’ Project Neon nears end, I-15 lanes to reopen

 “We knew that it would be ugly,” he said.

-Northbound I-15 restrictions will lift, and new off-ramps to Charleston Boulevard and D Street will open at 6 a.m.
+Northbound I-15 restrictions will be lifted, and new offramps to Charleston Boulevard and D Street will open at 6 a.m.
 Wednesday.
-Southbound highway closures will lift, and an off-ramp to Sahara Avenue and Highland Drive will open at 6 a.m.
+Southbound highway closures will be lifted, and an offramp to Sahara Avenue and Highland Drive will open at 6 a.m.
 Thursday.

 The work on I-15 finished about two weeks earlier than planned, Illia said.
 Project Neon is about 85 percent done, he said.